tinysearch/tinysearch/README.md

 ## Limitations

-- Only searches for entire words.
+- Only finds entire words.
 As a consequence there are no search suggestions (yet).
 This is a necessary tradeoff for reducing memory usage.
 A trie datastructure was about 10x bigger than the xor filters.
 New research on compact datastructures for prefix searches might lift this limitation in the future.
 - Since we bundle all search indices for all articles into one static binary, we recommend to only use it for small- to medium-size websites.
-Expect around 4 kB uncompressed per article (~2 kb compressed).
+Expect around 2 kB uncompressed per article (~1 kb compressed).

 ## Installation